skuroda/EvalInsert/README.md

 ## Overview

-Plugin to execute and insert python code into the buffer.
+Plugin to execute and insert content generated from a python statement into the buffer.
+Note that this plugin uses the built in python function `eval`.
+This is not a safe method to use in general.
+For more on that, see this [article](http://nedbatchelder.com/blog/201206/eval_really_is_dangerous.html).
+This is just a general warning about the method.

 ## Installation